Marketing of Apple Inc.: Logo

-Apple's first logo, designed by co-founder Ron Wayne, depicts Sir Isaac Newton sitting under an apple tree.
-It was almost immediately replaced by Rob Janoff's "rainbow Apple", the now-familiar rainbow-colored silhouette of an apple with a bite taken out of it.
-Janoff presented Jobs with several different monochromatic themes for the "bitten" logo, and Jobs immediately took a liking to it.
+Apple's first logo, designed by co-founder Ron Wayne, was a complex, hand-drawn design depicting Sir Isaac Newton sitting under an apple tree inside a picture frame, with a ribbon-banner reading "APPLE COMPUTER CO." ornamenting it.

+It was almost immediately replaced by Rob Janoff's "rainbow Apple", the more simplistic now-familiar design of an apple with a bite taken out of it, painted in the colors of the rainbow with the order rearranged so that the leaf on top was green.
+Janoff, who worked for Apple’s marketing consultant Regis McKenna, presented Jobs with several different monochromatic themes for the "bitten" logo, and Jobs immediately took a liking to it.
 However, Jobs insisted that the logo be colorized to humanize the company.
 The logo was designed with a bite so that it would not be confused with a cherry.
-The colored stripes were conceived to make the logo more accessible, and to represent the Apple II's color graphics.
+The colored stripes were conceived to make the logo more accessible, and to represent the Apple II's color graphics; McKenna credits them to Tom Kamifuji, “an artist who did kabuki figures in multiple colors all through that psychedelic age in the ’60s”.
 This logo has been erroneously referred to as a tribute to Alan Turing, with the bite mark a reference to his method of suicide.
 Both Janoff and Apple deny any homage to Turing in the design of the logo.

-On August 27, 1999 (the year following the introduction of the iMac G3), Apple officially dropped the rainbow scheme and began to use monochromatic logos nearly identical in shape to the previous rainbow incarnation.
-An Aqua-themed version of the monochrome logo was used from 1997 until 2003, and a glass-themed version was used from 2007 until 2013.
+On August 27, 1999 (the year following the introduction of the iMac G3), Apple officially dropped the rainbow scheme and began to use single-color logos nearly identical in shape to the previous rainbow incarnation.
+However, different color variants appeared on some 1998 Apple devices, one year before the single-color scheme was finalized.
+An Aqua-themed version of the logo was used from 1997 until 2003, and a glass-themed version was used from 2007 until 2013.